strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-enroll-devices.md

 author: Jaimeo
 ms.localizationpriority: high
 ms.author: jaimeo
-ms.date: 06/15/2018
+ms.date: 08/07/2018
 ---

 # Enroll devices in Update Readiness

 The simplest way to enroll devices is to obtain the Upgrade Readiness [deployment script](https://aka.ms/urscript) and run it.
-This script is also used to enroll devices in Windows Analytics, but has been extended to also set things appropriately for **Update** Readiness.
+This script is also used to enroll devices in Update Readiness, but has been extended to also set things appropriately for **Update** Readiness.
 For details, see the [Upgrade Readiness deployment script](../upgrade/upgrade-readiness-deployment-script.md) topic, which includes a description of the error codes that can be displayed.

 >[!NOTE]
 >If you are already using Windows Analytics, you can just select the workspace you're using for that from this list and all data and configuration will transfer to Update Readiness.